 This is the best homemade granola butter!
-This oatmeal spread is slightly sweet, a little nutty, full of flavour and tastes like oatmeal cookie dough!
-It's easy to make with rolled oats, hemp hearts, maple syrup and avocado oil and can be used in so many ways.
+This oatmeal spread is slightly sweet, a little nutty, and tastes like oatmeal cookie dough!
+It's easy to make with rolled oats, hemp seeds, and maple syrup, and can be used in so many ways.

 Why you will love this recipe:

 - The flavour!
-This oat spread is slightly sweet, a little buttery and a little nutty.
+This granola butter recipe is slightly sweet, a little buttery, and a little nutty.
+It tastes like a delicious oatmeal cookie!

 - It's easy to make with simple pantry staple ingredients.